vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

 ### maidsafe::nfs::Container ###
 > maidsafe/nfs/container.h

+- [x] Thread-safe Public Functions
+- [x] Copyable
+- [x] Movable

+> This object has a single shared_ptr, and is shallow-copied.
+This makes it extremely quick to copy.

 Represents the [`Container`](#container) abstraction listed above.
 Constructing a `Container` object cannot be done directly; `Container` objects can only be retrieved from `Storage::OpenContainer`.